nwg-piotr/nwg-iso/README.md

 Click the (i) icon in the top panel to see key bindings help.
 Open the Controls menu in the top panel to see more configuration tools.

+## AUR helpers

+Nwg-shell comes with the [baph](https://bitbucket.org/natemaia/baph) (Basic AUR Package Helper) preinstalled.
+It's simple and it just works.
+Starting from nwg-shell-config 0.5.24, support for [yay](https://github.com/Jguer/yay) aur helper has been added.
+If you install the `yay` or `yay-bin` package, yay will be used instead of baph, as well by the tray notification applet, as by the `nwg-system-update` script.

 ## Preinstalled stuff

 - [foot](https://wiki.archlinux.org/title/Foot) - Fast, lightweight and minimalistic Wayland terminal emulator (Super+T);